 - You’ll use the Global Entry/TSA PreCheck credit

-- You redeem lots of points through the Chase portal (for the 1.5x value)
+- You redeem lots of points through the Chase portal (for the up to 2x value)

 - You want the strongest travel protections available